6h0st-2cr1pt/Blue-Crab-GIS-main-v2/readme.md

 5. Vector tiles option for better performance
 6. Developer tools disabled in production

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- OpenStreetMap for map data
+- Leaflet.js for interactive maps
+- PyQt5 for the desktop interface
+- SQLite for database management